Guile Knots

 Return #t if OBJ is a &resource-pool-destroyed exception.

-Procedure: resource-pool-duration-logger a
+Procedure: resource-pool-duration-logger resource-pool

 Undocumented procedure.

-Procedure: resource-pool-stats _ KEY: #:timeout
+Procedure: resource-pool-stats pool KEY: #:timeout

 Return an alist of statistics for POOL with the following keys: